Israeli spies reportedly found Russian hackers using Kaspersky software

 The Israeli spies also found hacking tools in Kaspersky networks that could have only come from the National Security Agency, according to a separate report Tuesday by the Washington Post.
 Israel notified the NSA, which after an investigation, determined the tools were in the possession of the Russian government, the Post reported.

-The US National Intelligence Council report completed late last month concluded Russia's FSB intelligence service had "probable access" to Kaspersky customer databases and source code, the Post reported.
-That access, it concluded, could help enable cyber attacks against U.S. government, commercial and industrial control networks, the Post reported.
+The US National Intelligence Council report completed late last month concluded Russia's FSB (Federal Security Service) intelligence service had "probable access" to Kaspersky customer databases and source code, the Post reported.
+That access, it concluded, could help enable cyberattacks against US government, commercial and industrial control networks, the Post reported.

 The revelations come amid heightened concerns in Washington that hackers working for the Russian government penetrated US computer networks and tapped social media platforms to meddle with the US 2016 election.
 Government investigators are examining whether the Russian government may have attempted to influence the electorate, and whether President Donald Trump or anyone working for him was knowingly involved.
 Trump has repeatedly denied involvement.